A Great Consumer Experience & Increased Revenue: The Avita Behavioral Health Crisis Center Case Study is starting in

 Biography

 Alison Blodgett brings to OPEN MINDS an extensive knowledge of Child and Family Services, Juvenile Justice, Social Services, and Mental Health Services.
-She has expertise in all areas of proposal development (strategy, model development, partnerships, budget, negotiations, and implementation) and developing program implementation plans that lead to funding, sustainability, and impact.
-Ms. Blodgett currently works as the Assistant Regional Director, Northeast Region, for Bethesda Lutheran Communities based in Watertown, Wisconsin.
+She has expertise in all areas of proposal and developing program implementation plans that lead to funding, sustainability, and impact.
+Ms. Blodgett currently works as the Director of Communications and Government Relations at Savannah Family Institute.

 Previously, Ms. Blodgett served as the Director of Proposal Development, Specialized Alternatives for Families and Youth of America (SAFY), where she determined strategy, generated content, and managed the implementation of RFPs, bids, proposals, and grants.
 She also consulted with senior leadership on operations scope of work, and compliance requirements.